davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 - Using the `git restore` command, restore these files to the state before you made these global replacements.

 - Now, go through each file one-by-one, and make the quantity changes by hand.
-After you're done, save all files and commmit with the message `"Replaced all quantities: 1-to-10."`
+After you're done, save all files and commit with the message `"Replaced all quantities: 1-to-10."`

 #### Part 3 - Undoing Changes at the Commit Level